Application Process for 2017 - 2018

 Send in any required documentation to the Office as indicated on your Student Aid Report (SAR).
 The financial aid office will contact you if additional documents are needed.

-The 2016 - 2017 Cost of Attendance (COA) budgets are available for all programs after February 1, 2017.
-These will assist you in determining the loan eligibility for your program.
+The 2017 - 2018 Cost of Attendance (COA) budgets are available for all programs after May 1, 2017.
+These will assist you in determining the maximum amount you can borrow for your year in your program.

 To check Federal Loan Balances, please go to the National Student Loan Data System (NSLDS) website.
 You will need your FSA ID to access your account.